Eastern Frontal Fault System: Yopal Fault

 The 220.0 km long Yopal Fault is the easternmost active geologic thrust fault known in northeastern Colombia.
 North of the city of Yopal, it places Neogene rocks on the west against Quaternary alluvial deposits of the Llanos Basin on the east.

 San Pedro-Cumaral Fault

-The 69.7 km long San Pedro-Cumaral system is formed by the parallel San Pedro and Cumaral Faults.
+The 69.7 km long San Pedro-Cumaral system is formed by the parallel San Pedro and Cumaral Faults. which have a reverse motion with a minor component of right-lateral movement.
 The faults form well defined fault scarps on Tertiary and Quaternary sedimentary rocks that form hilly landscapes, upwarping and tilting of terraces, deflected streams, linear fault ridges, and narrowing of streams on the eastern sides of the faults.

 Servitá-Santa María Fault

 The 295.8 km long Servitá-Santa María Fault extends close to the east margin of the Eastern Colombian Ranges near the Guaicáramo Fault, east of Bogotá.
 The combined fault is grouped in a system because of their morphologic similarity, geometric characteristics and Quaternary activity and includes the Servitá Fault to the south and Santa María and San Pedro de Jagua Faults to the north.
 Thrusting of Paleozoic rocks over younger formations is seen along faults of this group.
 The faults offset Jurassic, Cretaceous and Tertiary strata and deform Quaternary strata.